"Flux-balance formulae" for extreme mass-ratio inspirals

-The fluxes formulae of Eqs.~\eqref{dELdt-ave} and~\eqref{dotQC-ave} (after inserting Eqs.~\eqref{Flux-nonres} or~\eqref{Flux-res} into them) are mathematically identical with the radiative part of Hamilton's equations of Eqs.~\eqref{dPdtau-f} and~\eqref{dPdtau-Sago} after the long-time average with respect to $\tau$.
-Thus, their comparison provides an important test for numerical self-force calculation as well as the foundation of fluxes formulae (i.e., Hamiltonian formulation).
+The flux formulae of Eqs.~\eqref{dELdt-ave} and~\eqref{dotQC-ave}--- after inserting Eqs.~\eqref{Flux-nonres} or~\eqref{Flux-res} into them)--- are mathematically identical to the radiative part of the Hamilton equations of Eqs.~\eqref{dPdtau-f} and~\eqref{dPdtau-Sago} after the long-time average with respect to $\tau$.
+Thus, their comparison provides an important test for the numerical self-force calculation as well as the foundation of the flux formulae (i.e., Hamiltonian formulation).
 Such a comparison has been extensively carried out for a variety of orbital configurations when the relevant self-force codes become available~\cite{Barack:2007tm,Barack:2010tm,vandeMeent:2016pee,vandeMeent:2017bcc}, and we have found perfect agreement (within numerical accuracy).